Bird Fact File: Blackbird

 Appearance and Behaviour

-Though typically solitary, they can be observed in loose groups, especially in winter when food is scarcer.
-Their recognisable flight pattern, with steady wing beats and occasional glides, makes them easy to identify even at a distance.
-If you notice a Blackbird visiting your garden regularly, it’s likely part of a local territory, returning to the same spot for food and shelter.
+Although they are solitary they can be seen in small groups especially in winter when food is scarce.
+Their flight pattern is easy to spot, steady wing beats and occasional glides, even from a distance.
+If you see a Blackbird in your garden regularly it’s probably part of a local territory, coming back to the same spot for food and shelter.

 Blackbird